 Google Docs is the go-to document creation tool for both teams and individuals.
-It offers advanced collaboration and editing tools for free and without any limitations.
+It offers advanced editing and collaboration tools for free without any limitations.
 However, when it comes to moving the document from Google Docs to your WordPress website, it doesn’t play very well.
 You will lose all the images and formatting in the process.
+Well, not anymore.

 Below are some of the requirements for the add-on to work.

 For wordpress.com websites

 - A Google account to create documents and connect it with the wordpress.com website.

 - Any browser.

 - A wordpress.com website with administrator access (i.e. wordpress.com account).

 - A Google account to create documents and connect it with the wordpress.org website.